 Melih is a member of the Global Shapers Community team at the World Economic Forum.
 He acts as the Head of Interaction and is responsible for the management of the Community in Europe.
 Prior to joining the Forum, Melih ran his own consulting company specialized on the European Union.
 At the height of Turkey's efforts to join the EU, Melih started up INSIDE consulting to serve non-profit organizations such as municipalities, governorships and chambers of commerce and industry.
 Later on, he became partners in Novicor Technology Partners, a consulting company specialized in R&D. After selling one of the companies and closing down the other, Melih moved to Geneva to be a part of the exciting initiative of setting up a global network of young and enthusiastic people.

 Vera Schneider is an Associate Director and Head of Community Architecture for the Global Shapers Community.
 She is a Research Psychologist with international experience in monitoring and evaluation, and has worked on large-scale qualitative and quantitative social studies in the areas of gender-based violence, crime and justice, and families and children.
 In her current role, Vera is focused on increasing the efficiency of our processes to ensure that we remain in a position to seize opportunities and adopt and implement creative ideas that strengthen the Community.
-Vera is responsible for structuring key processes and guidelines to ensure the scalability of the work of the Global Shapers Team and the evolving needs of the Global Shapers Community.
+She is responsible for structuring guidelines and infrastructure that can help the scalability of the work of the team and the evolving needs of the Global Shapers Community.
 She also manages the Global Agenda Council for Brain Research and is a Global Leadership Fellow.
 In her spare time, she is an intrepid traveller, art enthusiast and enjoys winter sports and running.

 Senior Community Manager, North America & the Caribbean